jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

-- refactor the string:: and regex:: function to use varname as input instead of the actual string
+- interactive mode for the test command, we can ask if we approve the changes as it goes.
 - prompt:
   - Finish prompt and interactive functions: prompt user for multiline text (doable with by just implementing a good _PROMPT_CALLBACK_FUNCTION_ON_ITEM_DISPLAY)
   - Prompt user for multi select.